Art-Sells/Arells/Build-Notes.md

 - - DYNAMODB_TABLE_NAME	ArellsUsers
 - - - copy/paste from old TABLE_NAME: ArellsUsers
 - Add Firewall to Testnet
+- Run MASS for a week [hourly supplications] (with small amounts multiple accounts) and create chart to test system.

 Arells Wallet and change all Variables
 - Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 1 week.